Pain

 Removing the pain from your heart removes its power.

-Somewhat related, see also trust models, as both of these concepts deal with how you respond to injury from others.
+A common type of self-inflicted pain is anger we feel towards someone else.
+You can read more about it here.
+See also trust models, as both of these concepts deal with how you respond to injury from others.

 Present Moment